 How is it administered?

 The most common method is injection.
 Until now, this has been a fairly complicated process to achieve desired results.
 (Refer back to part one).
 While your doctor may just be “perfecting” their stem cell routine, they are quite likely using already outdated technology.
 This is what you need to know.
-An injectable IS currently available that is showing an extremely high success rate.
-It costs less than most PRP protocols, requires only one injection, with a smaller needle than PRP, during a doctor’s appointment that will take about 20 minutes.
-One and done!
-Orthopedic doctors, podiatrists, and dermatologists, are most likely to embrace this technology.
+An injectable IS currently available that is showing an extremely high success rate, over 70% of the time with just one injection!
+Orthopedic doctors, podiatrists, periodontists, and dermatologists, are most likely to embrace this technology.

 Using stem cells via I.V. has the potential of all kinds of healing internally, especially for lung conditions since that is where many of the stem cells would “land” during I.V. treatment.
 Your doctor’s level of expertise on I.V. therapies will most likely indicate how soon they embrace this technology.
 Many different kinds of I.V. therapies are offered by Integrative MD’s (ACIM or ICIM) or Doctors of Osteopathic Medicine.